jannesii/ESP32-Temperature-Humidity-Poster/README.md

 - The embedded HTTP API is plain HTTP and unauthenticated.
   - Do not expose the device to untrusted networks.
   - The `/config` endpoint includes sensitive fields; protect access.
+- Persisting secrets to NVS makes them survive reboots; remember to factory reset (`POST /config/factory_reset` or the hardware button, if configured) before decommissioning a device.
 - `use_tls` / `https_insecure` only affect upstream POSTs.
 They do not secure the embedded HTTP server.
 - For stronger protection, consider:
   - Placing the device on a trusted VLAN